Nakanishi-Kugo-Ojima quantization of general relativity in Heisenberg picture: Introduction

-In contrast to the $4$-dimensional case, it is known that quantum gravity exists in the $(1 + 2)$-dimensional space as a Chern--Simons topological theory\cite{witten1988}, that is renormalizable and does not exhibit dynamics\cite{Witten198846}.
-We note that $3$-dimensional general relativity does not have any dynamic degree of freedom even at a classical level.
-In \cite{Witten198846}, Witten mentioned the following two points: firstly the existence of quantum gravity is due to an accidental feature of the $3$-dimensional case in which the invariant quadratic form exists, and secondly the non-renormalizability of quantum gravity in $4$-dimensions is essentially due to the absence of the invariant quadratic that allows us to understand the short-distance limit of space time as trivial zero-energy solutions.
-Actuary, it is known that a Chern-Simons action can give a topological invariant only in odd-dimensional spaces\cite{0264-9381-29-13-133001}.
+Compared with the four-dimensional case, the Chern--Simons topological theory informs us that quantum gravity exists in $(1 + 2)$-dimensional space\cite{witten1988} that it is renormalisable, and that it does not exhibit dynamics\cite{Witten198846}.
+Three-dimensional general relativity does not exhibit any dynamic degree of freedom, even at a classical level.
+In \cite{Witten198846}, Witten mentioned two points: the existence of quantum gravity is because of an accidental feature of the three-dimensional case in which the invariant quadratic form exists, and the nonrenormalizability of quantum gravity in four-dimensions is essentially because of the absence of the invariant quadratic that allows us to understand short-distance limits of spacetime as trivial zero-energy solutions.
+Indeed, the Chern--Simons action can provide a topological invariant only in odd-dimensional space\cite{0264-9381-29-13-133001}.

-While, at first glance, it seems hopeless to construct quantum general relativity using a Chern-Simons form on the $4$-dimensional space time, we have found a novel symmetry, which is referred to as the co-Poincar\'{e} symmetry\cite{doi:10.1063/1.4990708}, allows us to construct general relativity as a Chern--Weil theory on a $4$-dimensional space time manifold.
-This new symmetry is one extended a translation symmetry, and when it is applied on a pure gravitational Lagrangian without a cosmological term, it induces only a total derivative term.
-In this study, we show that the invariant quadratic can be defined in the $4$-dimensional space time by introducing a Lie algebra of the co-Poincar\'{e} group and the Einstein--Hilbert gravitational Lagrangian can be defined as a second Chern class, when there is no cosmological term.
+Although at first glance it seems challenging to construct quantum general relativity using the Chern--Simons form in four-dimensional spacetime, we discovered a novel symmetry, referred to as the co-Poincar\'{e} symmetry\cite{doi:10.1063/1.4990708}, which allows the construction of general relativity according to the Chern--Weil theory in four-dimensional spacetime.
+This new symmetry is an extension of translation symmetry, which, when applied to a pure gravitational Lagrangian without the cosmological term, produces only a total derivative term.
+(Alternative approaches to modify a translation operator in the Poincar\'{e} group are proposed, e.g., the metric-affine gauge theory of gravity\cite{Hehl:1976kj, Neeman:1978nwt, Hehl:1994ue}.)
+In this study, we show that invariant quadratic can be defined in four-dimensional spacetime by introducing Lie algebra to the co-Poincar\'{e} group, such that the Einstein--Hilbert gravitational Lagrangian can be defined as a second Chern class, in which there is no cosmological term.
+A missing piece of quantum gravity in the four-dimensional Chern--Simons thory, the invariant quadratic form, is discovered in the four-dimensional Chern--Weil theory.